 Job postings should not include information about unemployment or request applications only from people who are working.
-In fact, New York City passed legislation banning discrimination against the unemployed in addition to many other protections for workers.
+For example, New York City has legislation banning discrimination against the unemployed in addition to many other protections for workers.

 Exceptions to Discrimination Laws

-There are rare exceptions to these laws such as cases where physical requirements would make it impossible, even with accommodations, for a physically challenged person to carry out the job duties.
+There are exceptions to these laws, such as cases in which physical requirements would make it impossible, even with accommodations, for a physically challenged person to carry out the job duties.

-Applicants for employment often wonder if it’s legal when an employer specifies that they want candidates of a certain religion in a job posting.
+Applicants for employment also often wonder if it’s legal when an employer specifies that they want candidates of a certain age in a job posting.
 The answer is that it depends on the organization and the job.